Nabute/django-lisan/README.md

-# Django Lisan
+# Lisan - ልሳን

+**means**: A language

-**Django Lisan** is a Django package that simplifies the process of adding translation support to model fields in Django projects.
+**Lisan** is a Django package that simplifies the process of adding translation support to model fields in Django projects.
 With `Lisan`, you can easily manage multilingual content within your Django models, API, and admin interface.

 ## Features